ICB-DCM/solverstudy/README.md

 `SolverStudy{Work|Test}` located/created in the repository base folder, which can be configured via the environment variable

-    export SOLVERSTUDY_DIR_BASE=WORK|TEST
+    export SOLVERSTUDY_DIR_BASE=WORK|TEST|CACHE

-where WORK, TEST are conventions for dedicated folders:
+where WORK, TEST, CACHE are conventions for dedicated folders:
-WORK for development work, and TEST is for a smaller test collection.
+WORK for development work, TEST is for a smaller test collection, and CACHE contains a cached version of the essential data used in the study, shipped with the repository.

+All scripts can be found under `Python_Scripts`, which we henceforth assume to be the working directory (`cd Python_Scripts`).

 ### Known problems